Healthy adults experience diarrhea

 Coffee, tea and soda are common places to find caffeine

 , which can also be found in chocolate, gum and even some bottled water.
-Caffeine speeds up the body systems, including digestion.
-Some people are more sensitive than others, but too much caffeine can cause diarrhea.
+Caffeine speeds up the body systems, which includes digestion.
+Some people are more sensitive to caffeine than others, but too much caffeine can lead to diarrhea.

 4. Artificial Fat